Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 In their minds, you need them more than they need you.

 You build a corporate culture that's supportive, makes staff feel valued, and encourages open and honest communication.
+Employee feedback is a comprehensive and sustainable way to do so.

 Companies of all sizes lose about $450–$550 billion each year due to high turnover and restaffing rates, lower productivity, and a host of related issues, according to Gallup.

-For example, you could have an informal session directly after a planned monthly staff meeting where smaller groups of employees provide feedback.
+For example, you could have an informal session directly after a monthly staff meeting where smaller groups of employees provide feedback.

 Ask for feedback at every opportunity, and show that you are willing to accept it with an open mind.